-If you’re a coffee-lover, coffee is a big part of your life.
+If you are a coffee-lover, coffee is a big part of your life.
 Luckily, it doesn’t have to be an unhealthy part of your life.
 Choosing an alternative sweetening method can improve not only your health but also the flavor of your coffee.
-Allow yourself to make a subtle change to your morning coffee routine, and you’ll soon find that you are much better off for it.
+Allow yourself to make a subtle change to your morning coffee routine, and you will soon find that you are much better off for it.

 - Why does coffee make my stomach hurt?